AmarHek/RadioSpeech/backend/README.md

 Folder models:

-- templateSchema.ts defines how a template looks like in the database (a template and its name), have in mind that an id is automatically added as well
+- template.schema.ts defines how a template looks like in the database (a template and its name), have in mind that an id is automatically added as well
-- templateModel.ts defines how a dict and its substructures look like when an excel file is converted
+- template.model.ts defines how a dict and its substructures look like when an excel file is converted

 Folder Routes:
 - Defines Routes for API, the options are "get all dicts", "modify one dict", "delete one dict", "upload an ui generated dict" and "upload an excel generated dict"
-- call the functions from ../controllers/templateController.ts
+- call the functions from ../controllers/template.controller.ts

 Folder controllers:
 - createDict, changeDict, deleteDict and getDicts all operate fairly simple.